What’s the Difference Between Retargeting and Remarketing?

 The fundamental differences between retargeting vs remarketing

-In setting up either type of campaign, you’ll want to make sure your retargeting and remarketing efforts are consistent with your overall marketing strategy.
+When setting up retargeting campaigns, you’ll want to ensure that your efforts are consistent with your overall marketing strategy.
 The messaging, tone, and visuals should align with your brand identity across all channels.

 Again, there can be complicated interplay between the two and keep in mind that you can leverage the strengths of different channels.
 For instance, use insights from your retargeting ads to inform your email marketing content for a cohesive and integrated marketing campaign.